This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Be prepared for all weathers.

-Carry sunscreen for exposed routes and bring waterproofs even it is sunny.
+In addition to food and drink in your backpack, carry sunscreen for exposed routes and bring waterproofs even it is sunny.

 Weather changes are unpredictable and can occur quickly.
 On one walk we experienced a ten-degree temperature drop!